Bulgarian Food: The Ultimate Guide To The Most Delicious Food You’ve Never Tried

 You’ve made it through the main dish and all the beverages and you can still stand up and are articulate enough to engage in the conversations around you, congratulations – everyone around you is more or less very impressed with you!

-Now comes the hard part: just as you thought it was over, the hosts will start bringing pastries, sliced cheese, lukanka and pastirma, desserts, chocolates and – you’ve guessed it – more alcohol.
+Now comes the hard part: just as you thought it was over, the hosts will start bringing pastries, sliced cheese, lukanka, and pastirma, desserts, chocolates and – you’ve guessed it – more alcohol.
 Relax, it’s probably just grandma’s favourite liqueur, nothing too strong, but very sweet and very dangerous.
 Still not a good idea to do shots, just sip it slowly.

 If you, however, wish to skip the liqueur, this time it’s ok to say no and just ask for a coffee.
 By the way, coffee in Bulgaria is by default espresso or in some regions Turkish mocca – if you wish for a filter coffee, you’re out of luck.

 In case the feast you’ve been invited to has started at lunch, by the time you get to your coffee it’s already dinner time.
 Don’t make the mistake of staying for dinner.
-Just take your good-byes and walk to your accommodation, if possible.
+Just take your goodbyes and walk to your accommodation, if possible.

 If you’ve been invited to dinner, now it’s probably the middle of the night.
 Part your ways with your friends and sleep till noon on the next day.
-The host might have packed you some of the dessert, so start your day with lots of ayran to help you get over your very nasty hangover, a strong coffee and then finish the leftovers from last night.
+The host might have packed you some of the desserts, so start your day with lots of ayran to help you get over your very nasty hangover, a strong coffee and then finish the leftovers from last night.

 Warnings About Spoilt Food And Dangerous Drinks